NHSDigital/nhsuk-react-components/README.md

 ## Maintainers

-**We're currently looking for new maintainers!** If you have knowledge of React and would be willing to help maintain this library, you can email me (Thomas Judd-Cooper) [here](mailto:thomas.judd-cooper1@nhs.net).
+**We’re currently looking for new maintainers** If you have knowledge of React and would be willing to help maintain this library, you can [email me (Thomas Judd-Cooper)](mailto:thomas.judd-cooper1@nhs.net).

 - Thomas Judd-Cooper ([GitHub](https://github.com/tomdango))
 - Sam Brown ([GitHub](https://github.com/samueldavidbrown))